 Home Learning

-YEAR 7 – students will need an attached copy of the keyboard template in order to practise the correct technique
+YEAR 7 – students may need a copy of the keyboard template (as shown below) in order to practice the correct piano technique

 Lesson 2

-YEAR 8 – students will need an attached copy of the keyboard template in order to practise the correct technique (unless they have a guitar or keyboard at home).
+YEAR 8 – students may need a copy of the keyboard template (as shown below) in order to practice the correct piano technique

 Lesson 2

-Year 9 – students will need an attached copy of the keyboard template in order to practise the correct technique (unless they have a guitar or keyboard at home).
+YEAR 9 – students will need a copy of the keyboard (as shown below) template in order to practice the correct piano technique (unless they have a guitar or keyboard at home).

 Year 10